-You should, however, keep in mind, that equity release ultimately reduces the eventual level of inheritance you leave your family.
-It’s therefore vital that you discuss your plans with your family and children beforehand.
+You should, however, keep in mind, that equity release ultimately reduces the eventual level of inheritance you pass on your family.
+It’s therefore vital that you discuss your it with your family and children beforehand.

 The Benefits of Taking Out a Lump Sum Lifetime Mortgage Plan

-There are specific reasons why most people are opting to take this plan instead of other lifetime mortgage schemes.
-Some of these reasons include:
+There are specific reasons why most people are opting to take this instead of other lifetime mortgage schemes.
+Some of these reasons are:

-- If you don’t need a financial product with many add-ons or extra features, then this may be the best solution to your capital needs.
+- If you don’t need a financial product with many add-ons or extra features, then this may be the best solution to your cash needs.

-- Most plan providers also provide you with lump-sum schemes with competitively priced interest rates.
+- Most providers also provide you with lump sum schemes with competitively priced interest rates.

-- Since you don’t have to make any financial provisions for future drawdown reserve facilities or factor in any month-to-month repayments, your pan provider can pass on these savings by providing you with more reliable equity release deals, including higher lump sums.
+- Since you don’t have to make any financial provisions for future drawdown reserve facilities or regard any month-to-month repayments, your pan provider can pass on these savings by providing you with more reliable equity release deals, including bigger lump sums.

-- The plans are also perfect if you are looking to control your balance.
-It serves as the ideal option since it allows beneficiaries to monitor how the parents spend the money.
+- These are also perfect if you are looking to control your balance.
+It serves as the ideal option since it allows beneficiaries to monitor how the parents use the money.

-- The plan gives you the financial freedom to use the capital as you please.
+- This gives you the financial liberty to use the capital as you please.

-- You still retain 100% of your residence until the life of the plan ends.
+- You still retain 100% of your house until the life of the plan ends.

 The Pitfalls to Taking Out a Lump Sum Lifetime Mortgage

-Since every plan is not perfect, this plan does have some drawbacks which include:
+Since every policy is not flawless, this does have some drawbacks which include:

 - The interest can accumulate and be costly in the long run